alces-software/flight-appliance-docs/docs/source/sge/sge.rst

 Your Alces Flight Compute cluster has been pre-configured with default queues, parallel-environments and resource limits based on a known working set used internationally by HPC sites and research organisations.
 They have been determined to deliver a good balance of safety and flexibility, and are designed to introduce concepts such as requesting resources which are commonplace for many HPC facilities.

 However - your personal Flight Compute cluster can be modified to suit whatever you need it to do.
 There are no right and no wrong answers here - you have full control over your facility to do whatever you want.
 Your login user is authorized to make configuration changes to the scheduler as desired - you can also use the ``sudo`` command to become the root-user to make any other changes you require.

-These is also a graphical administration interface for the OGS scheduler - to use it, follow these instructions:
+There is a graphical administration interface for the OGS scheduler - to use it, follow these instructions:

   1. Install the **Motif** software package and fonts needed by the OGS GUI; use the command ``sudo yum install motif xorg-x11-fonts-*``
   2. Use the ``alces session start gnome`` command to start a graphical desktop session, if you don't already have one.